 - Replanting and maintenance of trees following removal is required.

 Land use regulations, including the zoning ordinance itself, may be contained within a unified development ordinance (UDO).
 Landscaping requirements, such as buffers of different widths and types of vegetation, may apply to your property depending on the zoning district in which your property is located.
 If forestry is not defined and listed as a permitted use in the zoning ordinance, it may not be allowed without further interpretation from the local government enforcing the ordinance.
-Forestry activities may be regulated similarly to other aesthetics issues such as overgrown and weedy lots and the pruning and topping of trees.
+Forestry activities may be regulated similarly to other aesthetics issues such as overgrown and weedy lots or the pruning and topping of trees.

-Forestry is considered a bona fide farm purpose exempt from county zoning under state law because zoning does not apply to the planting and production of trees and timber (N.C.G.S. § 153A-340(b)(2) referencing N.C.G.S. § 106-581.1).
+Forestry is considered a bona fide farm purpose exempt from county zoning under state law because zoning does not apply to the planting and production of trees and timber (N.C.G.S. § 160D-903(a) referencing N.C.G.S. § 106-581.1).
 Municipalities are not required to exempt bona fide farm purposes, such as forestry, from zoning in their corporate boundaries, although a few North Carolina municipalities do provide exemptions.
 For more information on exemptions and flexibility for forestry and farming within local land use regulations, refer to Woodland Owners Note 41, Practicing Forestry under Local Regulations.

 Zoning ordinance components